joeyAghion/joey.aghion.com/source/2013-04-28-building-a-blog-with-middleman-and-github-pages.html.markdown

     bundle exec middleman build

-Notice that the destination `build` folder is included in the default `.gitignore` file.
+Note that the `build` folder containing the compiled site is _not_ checked in (it's listed in the default `.gitignore` file).

 At this stage, that folder's contents could be hosted just about anywhere.
 We'll deploy our site to [github pages](http://pages.github.com/) with help from the [middleman-gh-pages](https://github.com/neo/middleman-gh-pages) gem.
 First, we add it to the Gemfile:

     gem "middleman-gh-pages"